-You feel tired, drink a cup of coffee and a few hours later you feel even more tired than when you started.
+You feel tired, drink a cup of coffee, and a few hours later you feel even more tired than when you started.
 Sound familiar?
 Blame the caffeine.
 Coffee increases your stress hormones (like cortisol and adrenaline) and can leave you with low blood sugar.
 That combination can have the opposite effect that you intended it to.
 The good news?
 Coffee isn’t the only way to boost energy.
-In fact, some special herbs can give you a more natural and sustainable boost, helping you cope with stress and feel better in the long run.
+In fact, some energizing herbs can give you a more natural and sustainable boost, helping you cope with stress and feel better in the long run.

 There are some super-star adaptogens and special herbs that can be helpful for improving your focus, performance, and stamina.
 In fact, they’ve been used for thousands of years to help the body stay balanced and resilient to stress.
-If you’re looking for an extra boost, have normal fatigue levels, and have been cleared by a doctor, these could be the energy solution you’re looking for.
+If you’re looking for an extra boost, have normal fatigue levels, and have been cleared by a doctor, these could be the natural energy solution you’re looking for.

 So what is considered normal fatigue and what’s not?